opentechinstitute/commotion-bigboard-gatherer/README.md

 ------------

 ### On the node
-Currently the only configuration change on the nodes is a change to "/etc/config/olsrd" look for a block like:
+The nodes should have a configuration page in the Commotion menu.
+This should modify the `/etc/config/commotion-dash` file.
+The file looks something like:

-    config LoadPlugin
+    config dashboard
-            option library 'olsrd_jsoninfo.so.0.0'
-            option accept '0.0.0.0'
+            option gatherer '103.75.125.142'
-            option UUIDFile '/etc/olsrd.d/olsrd.uuid'
+            option enabled 'true'

-Change the "accept" option to the IP address of the gatherer, or to 0.0.0.0 to allow everyone who can see the node get the OLSR info.

-Don't forget to restart OLSR for the change to take effect!
-If you are SSH'd in to the node, this should work:

-    /etc/init.d/olsrd restart
+These configurations are read by the `commotion-bigboard-send` script (`/usr/bin/commotion-bigboard-send`), which sends that information to the gaterer.

+Until the packaging is complete, you will need to install curl.
+This command should do it:

+    opkg update; opkg install curl

 ### On the gatherer
-The gatherer is written assuming Linux with a standard python install.
+The gatherer is written assuming Linux with a standard python install, and a web server that allows the execution of python scripts.

-Currently the gatherer has two configuration files.

-#### monitored-nodes
-The "monitored-nodes" file is currently a simple text file with the IP address per line for each node that is being monitored.
+The gatherer keeps its configuration in a json file

 #### bigboard-server-config
 The "bigboard-server-config" file is a JSON Formatted file that contains a few settings for how the gatherer should behave.
 Currently it has four values: